200 Park Avenue, New York, NY 10166-0193 USA

 Boards and Other Professional Affiliations

 Mr. Snyder is active in the community and in public affairs.
-He is a member of the Federal Bar Counsel’s Public Service Committee and the Citizens Crime Commission of New York City.
-He is Vice Chair of the Board of Trustees of the Ethical Culture Fieldston School, and is a member of the Board of Trustees of the David Lynch Foundation.
+He is Vice Chair of the Board of Trustees of the Ethical Culture Fieldston School, a member of the Board of Trustees of the David Lynch Foundation, and a member of Tent Partnership for Refugees’ Board of Directors.

 Prior Professional Experience